Startup business ideas in Canada with low setup costs

 Benefits of starting a small business

 Starting your own business puts you in control of your work, your time, and your income.
-Here's why small business owners take the leap:
+For many Canadians, the appeal goes beyond money; it's about building something meaningful on your own terms.

-- Flexibility: set your own hours and work from anywhere
+- Flexibility.
+Set your own hours and work from anywhere.

-- Independence: make decisions without answering to a boss
+- Independence.
+Make decisions without answering to a boss.

-- Financial potential: build wealth and keep more of what you earn
+- Financial potential.
+Build wealth and keep more of what you earn.

-- Purpose: pursue work that aligns with your passions and values
+- Purpose.
+Pursue work that aligns with your passions and values.

 The trade-off is responsibility.
 You'll manage finances, find customers, and solve problems on your own.
 But for many, the rewards outweigh the challenges.